Control and manage servers and users using API

 Log in to the server where you have the ezwapi.php script.

-Example of enabled Server API and API Server Groups:
+Example of API Server Groups:

-php /usr/local/ezlogin/ezwapi.php update_server -api_url http://localhost -secret 12345 -name database.server -group 'production servers' -ssh_port 22 -description db_server
+php /usr/local/ezlogin/ezwapi.php update_server -api_url http://gateway.server.com -secret 12345 -name database.server -group 'production servers' -ssh_port 22 -description db_server

 200: {"status":"success","data":"Saved"}